 This is likely to be the point at which you need to consider purchasing a specific self-build site insurance policy from a reputable provider that’s backed by A-rated insurers.
 This will offer protection for the works, as well as covering your liability for anyone assisting on the project.
 It can also include any machinery, plant and equipment you purchase or hire in.

 Once construction is underway, site insurance will also cover your partially-built home as it progresses – together with the materials, equipment, fixtures, fittings etc. But do remember that these policies are normally sold for time-limited periods (typically 12, 18 or 24 months).

 So it’s worth putting a reminder in your calendar to extend them if you’ve not completed the scheme within that timeframe.
 Providers such as Self-Build Zone offer automatic alerts to advise you when your policy is about to end.

-Paul Kempton is managing director at Self-Build Zone, which provides specialist site insurance and 10-year structural warranties for self-builders and renovators.
+Self-Build Zone provides specialist site insurance and 10-year structural warranties for self-builders and renovators.
 For more information about Self-Build Zone call 0345 230 9874 or log on to www.selfbuildzone.com